loopbackio/loopback.io/pages/en/lb2/Installing-compiler-tools.md

 Install the following:

 *   [Python](http://www.python.org/getit/windows) ([v2.7.3](http://www.python.org/download/releases/2.7.3#download) recommended, v3.x.x is **_not_** supported).
-*   [Microsoft Visual Studio](http://www.visualstudio.com/) C-- 2013 (or later) for Windows Desktop.
+*   [Microsoft Visual Studio](http://www.visualstudio.com/) C++ 2013 (or later) for Windows Desktop.
 The [Express](http://go.microsoft.com/) version works well.

 For Windows 7:

 *   For 64-bit builds of Node and native modules you will also need the [Windows 7 64-bit SDK](http://www.microsoft.com/en-us/download/details.aspx).
-If the install fails, try uninstalling any C-- 2010 x64&x86 Redistributable that you have installed first.
+If the install fails, try uninstalling any C++ 2010 x64&x86 Redistributable that you have installed first.
 *   If you get errors that the 64-bit compilers are not installed you may also need the [compiler update for the Windows SDK 7.1](http://www.microsoft.com/en-us/download/details.aspx).

 ### Python